-Watoto is a service for black children and young people who have experienced domestic violence.
-We work with the children and young people at Sahara Black Women's refuge as providing a city wide outreach service.
+Watoto is a service for children and young people who have experienced domestic violence.
+We work with the children and young people providing a city wide outreach service.

 Aims and Objectives

 The aims of Watoto are to help children and young people to:

 The Children and Young People’s Support Worker provides a wide range of services such as one to one support, group work, parenting support, play and activity sessions.
 Support can be offered in the home, schools, youth and community centres, children centre or at a venue where the child or young person feels comfortable.

 Some of examples of the areas we provide support.

 Anger Management; helping children and young people to understand and manage their anger.

 Self-esteem; working with children and young people around issues relating to self esteem, which can be affected by their experience of domestic violence.